Dune: Nabkha dunes

-Sub-aqueous dunes
+Subaqueous dunes

-Sub-aqueous (underwater) dunes form on a bed of sand or gravel under the actions of water flow.
+Subaqueous (underwater) dunes form on a bed of sand or gravel under the actions of water flow.
 They are ubiquitous in natural channels such as rivers and estuaries, and also form in engineered canals and pipelines.
 Dunes move downstream as the upstream slope is eroded and the sediment deposited on the downstream or lee slope in typical bedform construction.
-In the case of sub-aqueous barchan dunes, sediment is lost by their extremities, known as horns.
+In the case of subaqueous barchan dunes, sediment is lost by their extremities, known as horns.

 These dunes most often form as a continuous 'train' of dunes, showing remarkable similarity in wavelength and height.
 The shape of a dune gives information about its formation environment.
 For instance, rivers produce asymmetrical ripples, with the steeper slip face facing downstream.
 Ripple marks preserved in sedimentary strata in the geological record can be used to determine the direction of current flow, and thus an indication of the source of the sediments.

 Dunes on the bed of a channel significantly increase flow resistance, their presence and growth playing a major part in river flooding.

 Lithified dunes

 A lithified (consolidated) sand dune is a type of sandstone that is formed when a marine or aeolian sand dune becomes compacted and hardened.
-Once in this form, water passing through the rock can carry and deposit minerals, which can alter the color of the rock.
+Once in this form, water passing through the rock can carry and deposit minerals, which can alter the colour of the rock.
 Cross-bedded layers of stacks of lithified dunes can produce the cross-hatching patterns, such as those seen in Zion National Park in the western United States.

 A slang term, used in the southwest US, for consolidated and hardened sand dunes is "slickrock", a name that was introduced by pioneers of the Old West because their steel-rimmed wagon wheels could not gain traction on the rock.